gvom/JStyledComponents/README.md

 ```
 JButtonTransparent button = new JButtonTransparent("BUTTON TEXT", ".../ICON.PNG", parentWindow);
 ```

-<br><br>You can then customize the button by calling its methods.
+<br>You can then customize the button by calling its methods.
 For example, to set the background color of the button, you can call the setBackgroundColor method:<br><br>

 ```
 button.setButtonOpacity(true);<br>